Andy53/ERC.Xdbg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --egghunters ABCD` Egghunters will be generated with the tag "ABCD"

 `--FindNRP`
 Searches process memory for a non repeating pattern specified in the pattern_extended and pattern_standard files.
-Takes an integer optional to specify the text formating (1 = Unicode, 2 = ASCII, 3 = UTF8, 4 = UTF7, 5 = UTF32, default = ASCII) and can have the parameter "true" passed to indicate the extended pattern should be used.
+Takes an integer optional to specify the text formatting (1 = Unicode, 2 = ASCII, 3 = UTF8, 4 = UTF7, 5 = UTF32, default = ASCII) and can have the parameter "true" passed to indicate the extended pattern should be used.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --FindNRP`
 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --FindNRP 2 true` Generates FindNRP table after searching for the extended NRP in Unicode format.